shotgunsoftware/python-api/docs/cookbook/attachments.rst

 ********************
 You cannot modify the ``this_file`` field after you create an Attachment.
 If you need to provide a different file, you will have to create a new Attachment entity.
-Otherwise, the process for updating Attachments is exactly like updating other entity types in ShotGrid and is the same for all Attachment types.
+Otherwise, the process for updating Attachments is exactly like updating other entity types in Flow Production Tracking and is the same for all Attachment types.
 See :meth:`~shotgun_api3.Shotgun.update` for more info.

 ********************
 Deleting Attachments
 ********************
-The process of deleting an Attachment is just like other entities in ShotGrid.
+The process of deleting an Attachment is just like other entities in Flow Production Tracking.
 See :meth:`~shotgun_api3.Shotgun.delete` for more info.

 .. _local_files: